-If you have a good butcher (or an uncut slab of artisan or homemade bacon), you can have it cut in thicker slices that will be ideal for grilling.
+If you have a good butcher (or an uncut slab of artisan or homemade bacon), you can have it cut in even thicker slices that will be ideal for grilling.

 We prefer indirect heat for cooking bacon, as the low-and-slow approach results in more evenly cooked strips.

 Pro Tip: Be sure to bring heavy oven mitts for moving the pan and a long-handled fork or spatula for flipping the bacon, as the skillet gets very, very hot.

-Note: If you pack along an empty resealable can (a coffee can is perfect), you can easily drain off the bacon drippings to use later.
+Pro Tip: If you pack along an empty resealable can (a coffee can is perfect), you can easily drain off the bacon drippings to use later.
 (Here’s a handy guide about What To Do with Bacon Grease.)